lucidsoftware/lucid-programming-competition-2023/problems/DesertDiscovery/description.md

 # Desert Discovery

-You are a paleontologist turned programmer working at a prolific new dig site in the Western United States.
+You are a paleontologist-turned-programmer working at a prolific new dig site in the Western United States.
 Each of the fossils that is unearthed requires careful and painstaking cleaning and inspection.
-For each fossil, a specialist has recorded key characteristics and qualitative attributes of the fossil and has assigned it a unique identifer.
+For each fossil, a specialist has recorded key characteristics and qualitative attributes of the fossil and has assigned it a unique identifier.
 Your task is to use these observation records to automatically classify each fossil into its most likely species, or flag it as belonging to a hitherto undiscovered species.

 You will be given a list of known common dinosaur species in the area and the key attributes of fossils known to belong to each of those species.